 For the front wheels; you should tighten the front wheel tension, adjust the nut while simultaneously holding the quick release lever really steady.
 Make sure the leaver gains proper resistance against the nut then finally engage.

 Maintaining and properly caring for your baby stroller should be your personal responsibility.
 Meaning, you should learn a few ideal tips that could get you out of a tight spot with your baby stroller; such options including fixing a flat tire, adjusting the canopy, and fixing the brakes among others.

 Alternatively, you can buy strollers with standard rubber coated plastic wheels.
 As these wheels don’t have inner tubes they don’t also require any replacement.
 They are most suitable on even surfaces such as mall, stores but not on uneven surfaces.
-The Sit and Stand Strollers is best candidate for such usage.
+The Best Sit and Stand Stroller is best candidate for such usage.